AvivEngelberg/Classifying-IoT-Traffic/README.md

 This will create the sub-diretory directoryName inside the "Saved Simulations" directory.
 It would then create simulation file for any learning and test trace file and save it inside this sub-directory.
 Simulation files contain data related to the devices' outbound traffic after applying the padding and shaping on it.
-Simulations related to learning traces will help us classify the tested traffic, and those related to tested traces will imitate real-time tested traffic protected with padding and shaping that we would like to examine and classify.
+Simulations related to learning traces (aka learnt simulations) will help us classify the tested traffic, and those related to tested traces (aka tested simulations) will imitate real-time tested traffic protected with padding and shaping that we would like to examine and classify.
 Since our program is only intended to simulate and imitate real padded and shaped traffic and not create actual pcap files after applying these mitigations, we also simulate the tested traces ourselves and then save them obfuscated in a simulation file.

 Each simulation contains the following fields: